Ophionyssus natricis: Treatments

 Ivermectin can also be used to get rid of the mites.
 For complete eradication, the environment must be treated properly, as well.
 Insecticides are not very useful when treating snakes for having snake mites.
 Insecticides are usually highly toxic to snakes, so this treatment should not be used in the presence of snakes.

 Use of the predatory mite Hypoaspis miles (now Stratiolaelaps scimitus) is advocated by some herpetologists as a nontoxic means of eradicating a population of O. natricis.

+In January, 2023 a study was published about the use of Afoxolaner for treating mite infestations in pet snakes.
+No live mites were found 24 hours after the drug was administered, and no mites at all were found after 14 and 28 days.